kioksy/laravel-auth0-country-flags/README.md

 Auth0 is used for secure and reliable user authentication.
 It's easy to implement in Laravel and provides a wide range of authentication features.

+In addition to these technologies, the application's routes are protected with an authentication middleware.
+This middleware requires users to create an account or sign in with an existing account on Auth0.
+This ensures that only authenticated users can access certain parts of the application.

 The frontend of the application is built with Vue, a progressive JavaScript framework for building user interfaces.
 Vue is combined with Vite, a build tool that significantly improves frontend development experience.

 ## CountryService